r3sult/odan.github.io/_posts/2018-04-05-php-best-practices.md

 * A Service can accept another Service as an dependency.
 * Client side only validation not allowed.
 All requests must be validated in the Service layer (backend).
 * If the validation is very complex, move the validation to a special validation class.
+* A service class is not a util class.
+Don't suffix a service class with `*Service.php`.
+Give the service class a specific name and make it responsible for only one thing.

 ## Repository